Revised on January 29, 2014

 All visitors must show proper photo identification such as driver’s license, military ID, school ID, law enforcement ID, prior to their visit.
 Children under the age of 18 will not be required to produce identification; however, an adult who does have a valid form of identification must accompany them.

 Visitors desiring to leave money orders for inmates can do so on Monday thru Friday from 8:00 a.m. to 3:30 p.m.
 You will be required to fill out a slip with the inmate’s name, book-in number, S.O. number, unit and date.
 No cash or other items will be accepted.
-Cash or credit cards can be used at the lobby kiosk and online.
+Cash or credit cards can be used by visitors at the lobby kiosk to put money on inmates account.

 TERMINATION, SUSPENSION or DENIAL of VISITING PRIVILEGES: